learn-co-curriculum/dsc-tuning-neural-networks-with-normalization/README.md

 # Tuning Neural Networks with Normalization

 ## Introduction

 Now that we've investigated some methods for tuning our networks, we will investigate some further methods and concepts regarding reducing training time.
-These concepts will begin to form a more cohesive framework for choices along the modelling process.
+These concepts will begin to form a more cohesive framework for choices along the modeling process.

 ## Objectives
 You will be able to: